I’ve found the best laptop deals in the Amazon Spring Sale 2025

 First launched in 2022 to bridge the gap between the January sales and Prime Day, the annual Amazon spring event sees big discounts applied across the online retailer’s huge range of tech, phones, laptops and more.
 Many of the deals are time-limited, much like they are during the summer Prime Day sale.
 Unlike during Prime Day, however, you don’t need to be a Prime member to access the discounts.

-What were the best laptop deals in last year’s Amazon Spring Deal Days sale?
+IndyBest's tech experts know a thing or two about what makes a great laptop, having tested myriad models, from Apple MacBooks to Asus Chromebooks and much more.
+The team also keep track of laptop prices throughout the year, so we can bring you the best offers across a range of devices during shopping events such as Amazon's Spring Sale.
+We know the best deals don't always come in the form of the biggest discounts, so, to help you invest wisely and get the most for your money, we'll only recommend products we've tried and loved or that come from brands we trust.

-I spotted some eye-catching discounts during last year’s Amazon Spring Deal Days sale, including big savings on some of the best tech, beauty products and kitchen appliances.
-But where laptops were concerned, the Asus TUF FX507ZC4 gaming laptop (£653.06, Amazon.co.uk) was reduced by almost £100 and Microsoft’s now sold-out surface pro 9 (Amazon.co.uk) had a hefty £500 saving.
+We’ve rounded up all the best deals in the Amazon Spring Sale 2025